Ust-Luga Multimodal Complex: Planning

 Now OJSC "NIIP Gradostroitelstva" has completed the elaboration of an area planning scheme for Kingiseppsky district.
 This scheme determined the functional purpose of the project land.
 FSUE "RosNIPIUrbanistiki" completed a Master Plan of the Vistinsky settlement.
 The Master Plan includes the location of Ust-Luga Multimodal Complex as well.

 JSC "Lenaeroproject" made investigations and prepared a positive opinion on the technical possibility of constructing a cargo airport on the grounds of the Ust-Luga Multimodal Complex.
 The airport will be able to accommodate all types of cargo aircraft.
 Regulative bodies of the Leningrad region gave their approval to locate the cargo airport.

 Russo-Ukrainian War

-On 21 January 2024 the Security Service of Ukraine conducted an overnight drone attack on the gas terminal, causing a large fire, which took over a day to extinguish.
+On 21 January 2024, the Security Service of Ukraine conducted an overnight drone attack on the gas terminal, causing a large fire, which took over a day to extinguish.
 Gas producer Novatek subsequently suspended all operations at the complex in response to the attack.

-On 24 August 2025 Ukrainian drones again attacked and caused fire at the Novatek gas terminal.
+On 24 August 2025, Ukrainian drones attacked and caused fire at the Novatek gas terminal.
 Social media videos showed damage to a fractionating column of the facility.